Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Ravens stats and trends

-- This year, the Ravens won ATS in their only game as an underdog of 2.5 points or more.
+- This season, the Ravens won ATS in their only game as an underdog of 2.5 points or more.

-- Baltimore's games this season have gone over the total in five out of 14 opportunities (35.7%).
+- Baltimore has gone over the point total in 35.7% of its opportunities this season (five times over 14 games with a set point total).

-- Baltimore is 3-3 against the spread and 5-1 overall when the team notches more than 22.3 points.
+- Baltimore is 3-3 against the spread and 5-1 overall when the team scores more than 22.3 points.

 - This season the Ravens have turned the ball over 18 times, four more than the Browns' takeaways (14).